Dibbling of Nuts preferably within the gullies having enough of moisture as per specifications docs

 Key insights about Soil Conservation Department tender market

-Soil Conservation Department offers diverse procurement opportunities including Soil Conservation Department, and many others.
+Soil Conservation Department offers diverse procurement opportunities including Soil Conservation Department, Department Of Soil Conservation, and many others.
 These cover various categories such as information technology, facility management, specialized equipment supply, construction projects, and professional services.
 The procurement activities span across different departments and regions.

-The average value of Soil Conservation Department tenders is approximately ₹100K, reflecting substantial procurement activity.
-EMD (Earnest Money Deposit) requirements vary from ₹50K to ₹4.0 lakh, depending on the tender value and project scope.
+The average value of Soil Conservation Department tenders is approximately ₹1.6 lakh, reflecting substantial procurement activity.
+EMD (Earnest Money Deposit) requirements vary from ₹5K to ₹10.1 lakh, depending on the tender value and project scope.
 The EMD is typically 1-3% of the estimated contract value and must be submitted in the form of demand draft, banker's cheque, or bank guarantee.

 Soil Conservation Department primarily conducts procurement through the Central Public Procurement Portal (CPPP) and the Government e-Marketplace (GeM).
 Some tenders may also be published on state-specific e-procurement portals and the Soil Conservation Department official website.
 It's important to regularly monitor these platforms and register on them to access tender documents and participate in the bidding process.